LuisCarrascosa/LuisCarrascosa.github.io/index.md

   </div>
 </div>

-Others amenities begin to influence the price because these neighborhoods are in the center of the city
+Others amenities begin to influence the price because these neighborhoods are in the center of the city<br>

 * Normal electronics: DVD player, Printer, TV, Cable TV, Sound system, High-resolution computer monitor
 * Air conditioning: Central air conditioning, Air conditioning
-* General accesibility (little): Well-lit path to entrance, Elevator
-<br> In the center there are old buildings without an elevator.
+* General accesibility (little): Well-lit path to entrance, Elevator.
+In the center there are old buildings without an elevator.
 Maybe for that reason customers look for the house to have an elevator in these neighborhoods
-* Free parking: Free street parking, Free parking on premises
-<br> It's difficult to park the car in the central neighborhoods
+* Free parking: Free street parking, Free parking on premises.
+It's difficult to park the car in the central neighborhoods
 * Privacy: Private living room, Private bathroom, Private entrance, En suite bathroom

 ## Influence of host features